amberhsuu/amberhsuu.github.io/_posts/2018-5-13-UW-Night-Market-2018.md

 ---

-Infographics were designed by the Marketing Team to relay important event information in a easy-to-consume format.
+Infographics were designed by the Marketing Team to relay important event information in an easy-to-consume format.
 - Posts like this were shared on the official Facebook and Instagram pages:

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2FTheUWNightMarket%2Fposts%2F1527821053989009&width=500" width="500" height="555" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>